NazemMahmud/symfony-scraping/README.md

 ## Unit test
 - Latest phpunit package has conflict with latest symfony version.
 So, phpunit package is downgraded for this

+### Note on Unit Test
+- Faced API calling using WebTestCase class.
+So, instead, used guzzle client.
+- The variable value `TEST_BASE_URL` in `.env.test` file used the nginx service name because of docker container.
+If you want to use the project directly then, you may use localhost

 # Updated Installation
 - The dockerfile is updated, so build the docker file again.